Diss town councillors

 I hope to make a positive contribution in the community through my involvement as a Town Councillor and look forward to the work ahead.

-Town Mayor, Chair of Planning Committee, Member of Infrastructure & ex-officio on all other committees
+Chair of Planning Committee, Member of Executive and Infrastructure Committees

 I moved with my family to Diss from Manchester in 1983.
 Throughout my working life I have been involved with the design and manufacture of specialist agricultural machinery and in the last 12 years of working, managed one of the UK’s largest agricultural machinery manufacturers.